-Systems likely to take an "adaptation" restoration approach include: PG&E Power, SFMTA Muni system, Caltrans and Communications.
+Systems likely to take an "adaptation" restoration approach include: PG&E Power, SFMTA Muni, Caltrans and Communications.

-Renewal: When the renewal approach is used, components of lifeline systems have outlived their useful life and would be unlikely to be rebuilt in the same form again.

-Damage may be extensive and changing priorities may provide an opportunity for renewal of the system.
+Renewal: When this approach is used, components of lifeline systems have really outlived their useful life and would be unlikely to be rebuilt in the same form again.
+Damage may be extensive and changing priority may provide an opportunity for renewal of the system.
 These kinds of decisions may require public input and broad planning efforts, beyond replacing what was there previously.

-Examples of the "renewal" approach include: rebuilding the Port's wharves and piers, adding more fiber to the communication network and replacing legacy copper systems, and replacing portions of the SFPUC power system, such as the aging system on Treasure Island.
+Examples of the "renewal" approach include: rebuilding the Port's wharves and piers, adding more fiber to the communication network and replacing legacy copper systems, and replacing portions of the SFPUC power system such as the aging system on Treasure Island.

-Transformation: Finally, we can expect there might be public pressure to rethink how some services are delivered or whether the system itself should be transformed.
-For example, if large portions of the PG&E natural gas network were damaged in liquefaction areas, there might be public pressure not to rebuild those portions of the system considering the City's efforts to achieve net zero energy buildings by 2050.
+Transformation: Finally, we might expect there to be public pressure to rethink how some services are delivered or whether the system itself should be transformed.
+For example, if large portions of the natural gas network were damaged in liquefaction areas, there might be public pressure not to rebuild those portions of the system considering the City's efforts to achieve net zero energy buildings by 2050 to meet greenhouse gas reduction targets.
 Similarly, if an earthquake were to occur before the Embarcadero Seawall is strengthened, a conversation about the future form and shape of the city's waterfront would be necessary.
-The Loma Prieta earthquake has already revealed that the public would be eager to discuss whether rebuilding damaged freeways that cut through neighborhoods is desirable.
-These discussions would take significant time and resources and involve questions about the future form of the city in the face of a changing climate and changing public priorities.
+The Loma Prieta earthquake has already revealed that the public would be eager to discuss whether rebuilding certain freeways that cut through neighborhoods is desirable.
+These discussions would take significant time and resources and involve questions about the future form of the city in the face of a changing climate and changing priorities of the public.